Kuper-Tech/sbmt-kafka_consumer/README.md

 [Concurrency and Multithreading](https://karafka.io/docs/Concurrency-and-multithreading/).

-Don't forget to correctly calculate and set the size of the ActiveRecord connection pool:
+Don't forget to properly calculate and set the size of the ActiveRecord connection pool:
 - each thread will utilize one db connection from the pool
 - an application can have monitoring threads which can use db connections from the pool